G-Amrutha/Network-Security-and-Defense/TCP Attacks/README.md

 ### Notes

-- Ensure you have the necessary permissions to run network sniffing and spoofing scripts on your machine.
+- Ensure you have the necessary permissions to run network manipulation scripts on your machine.
-- Replace `iface` in the Python scripts with your network interface name if needed.
+- These scripts are for educational and testing purposes in a controlled environment.
-- Use these scripts only in controlled environments with explicit permission, as unauthorized use is illegal and unethical.
+- Unauthorized use on networks you do not own or have permission to test is illegal and unethical.